pennsignals/pennsignals.github.io/_posts/2020-03-24-explore-chime-parameters.md

 ![Spreadsheet estimate Pd25](https://i.ibb.co/VYcDD8f/spreadsheet-hosp2-5.png)

-Use CHIME to Estimate a More Accurate Doubling Time Parameter
+Using CHIME to Estimate a More Accurate Doubling Time Parameter
 -------

 Now we're going to get a better estimate of the Doubling Time parameter by comparing CHIME's forecasted hospitalizations to the actual  _Observed Current Hospitalizations_.